Roadside Zoos on Notice as PETA Keeps the Pressure On

 4 min read

-Seedy exhibitors should sleep with one eye open, because PETA is always keeping tabs on roadside zoos that subject animals to miserable exploitation.
-Laws meant to protect animals at roadside zoos are alarmingly inadequate—but as we have seen, many of these abysmal facilities can’t even meet the bottom-of-the-barrel minimum standards of care.
+Shady exhibitors should sleep with one eye open because PETA is always keeping tabs on roadside zoos that subject animals to miserable exploitation.
+Laws meant to protect animals at these seedy facilities are alarmingly inadequate—but as we have seen, many of these abysmal operations can’t even meet the bottom-of-the-barrel minimum standards of care.

 tiger lying in enclosure at a roadside zoo

-We make sure that roadside zoos don’t get off scot-free by contacting authorities when we receive tips from concerned individuals or when we see red flags on social media.
+We ensure that roadside zoos don’t get off scot-free by contacting authorities when we receive tips from concerned individuals or when we see red flags on social media.

 Every time we alert officials to abuse and neglect at a roadside zoo, we get one step closer to shutting it down.
-We’ve exposed operations for denying animals adequate space and enrichment, for failing to provide animals with needed veterinary care, for confining animals to filthy enclosures, and for other apparent federal Animal Welfare Act (AWA) violations—and over the past two years, we’ve seen a promising spike in citations and inspections from the U.S. Department of Agriculture (USDA) that stemmed from our own complaints.
+We’ve exposed operations for denying animals adequate space and enrichment, for failing to provide animals with needed veterinary care, for confining animals to filthy enclosures, and for other apparent violations of the federal Animal Welfare Act (AWA).
+Over the past years, we’ve seen a promising spike in citations and inspections from the U.S. Department of Agriculture (USDA) that stemmed from our complaints.

 PETA Has Stirred Trouble for These Roadside Zoos